hogtech/fso-project/README.md

 With this application it is possible for users to book group exercises on a gym.
 This application shows different instances of group exercises, offers a possibility to sign up and create group exercise instances.
 Chosen technologies include React and Node.js with Express.

 **This application is not ready yet.**
+## Application's running version
+The most recent version of the app is running on https://guarded-bastion-37809.herokuapp.com/

 ## Configurations
 The database settings are in .env file which you get by asking (hans.hokka@gmail.com).
 Database is fully configured.
 Other than what is mentioned in "installation and running" there is no need to configure anything.